paperless-ngx/paperless-ngx/docs/screenshots.rst

 Screenshots
 ***********

-This is what paperless-ng looks like.
+This is what paperless-ngx looks like.
 You shouldn't use paperless to index research papers though, its a horrible tool for that job.

 The dashboard shows customizable views on your document and allows document uploads: